Table of Contents

 Hexamethonium and mecamylamine were used in the past for the treatment of hypertension but were banned later for the adverse effects.

-Trimethaphan is another ganglionic blocker used intravenously to treat accelerated hypertension and to produce controlled hypertension, but later, due to its poor lipid solubility, short half life and orally inactive nature, it was banned.
+Trimethaphan is another ganglionic blocker used intravenously to treat refractory hypertension and to produce controlled hypertension, but later, due to its poor lipid solubility, short half life and orally inactive nature, it was banned.

 Varenicline, mecamylamine and nicotine in the form of patches are the ganglionic blockers that enter CNS and are used in smoking cessation.